Case Study — YieldSphere

 Integration Layer

-• Accounting system sync
+• Fund accounting system sync

 • Real-time market data feeds